yffenim/fire_native/README.md

 ### Using browser

 Follow the instructions from your terminal.

-### Troubleshooting
+# General Troubleshooting

-If any navigation stack changes have been made, you must restart the server: `npm start --reset-cache`

 `r` to reload.

-If more than 75 requests have been made to the FIRE API, you will have to wait for the next hour.
+`npm start --reset-cache`

+`npm upgrade`

 If you have used `yarn` to install any dependencies, please remove the `yarn.lock` and re-install modules with `npm`.

 If there are still cache issues, please try:

 _(Note that if you do not have `watchman` installed or if your DIR is slightly different, you may have to install watchman and/or modify the exact command you use.)_

-`npm upgrade`

 `watchman watch-del-all`